 The English Premier League is one of the most popular national leagues globally and highlights the top level of English football.

 A total of 20 teams contest for the title each year with the lowest three teams relegated to the English Football League Championship.
 In their place, the top two teams from the Championship are moved up to the Premier League with an additional third team promoted following a series of play-offs involving the third to sixth-placed teams.

 Manchester United, known globally, is the team with the most titles with a total of 13 separate title wins spanning from 1993 to 2013.
-Chelsea and Manchester City are the owners of the joint second position for the all-time number of titles, both with 5 titles to their name.

 The Europa League